Chasing the Perfect Meatball Soup Recipe

 Pantry Queen Tip:

-For an even more robust, beefy flavor, kick it up a notch with some beef bouillon (careful to not overdo or you'll end up with a salty mess!).
+For an even more robust, beefy flavor, kick it up a notch with home-made beef stock, or with some beef bouillon (careful to not overdo the latter or you'll end up with a salty mess!).